 Normally, most NYSLRS retirees who return to work for a public employer face an earnings limit.
 Under Section 212 of the Retirement and Social Security Law, most NYSLRS retirees under age 65 who return to work for a public employer can earn up to $35,000 per calendar year without penalty.
+The limit includes all earnings for the calendar year, including money or retroactive payments earned in the calendar year but paid in a different calendar year.
 If a retiree exceeds the earnings limit and continues to work, their pension benefits are suspended for the remainder of the year.

 However, executive orders and new legislation have temporarily suspended the earnings limit for retirees who returned to work during the COVID-19 emergency.